aminekun90/mdns_listener_advanced/README.md

 ## Configuration

-Edit the file named `.mdns-hosts`, place hostnames ending with `.local` on separate lines like so:
+Add and Edit the file named `.mdns-hosts` and append to your project, place hostnames ending with `.local` on separate lines like so:

 ```
 myhost1.local